BY-LAWS OF THE CHATTANOOGA APARTMENT ASSOCIATION

 The members of the Association have pledged themselves to maintain high standards of apartment operation and construction and to constantly strive to operate at the highest level of the professional multifamily management.

 The purpose of this Corporation is to unite persons in the apartment industry, so as to improve the services and condition of the apartment industry, through legislative education, public relations and legislative representation.
-Our function is service to the multifamily industry of Chattanooga.
-Board members serve without pay.
-Involvement is the key to more education, professionalism, and true progress in the Chattanooga apartment industry.
-Through participation in this Association, you can be an influential person in your industry.
+Our function is service to the multifamily industry of Chattanooga (and surrounding areas).

 Members and Memberships